LazarusNLP/NusaBERT/README.md

 ## Results

 We evaluate our models on three benchmarks: [IndoNLU](https://github.com/IndoNLP/indonlu), [NusaX](https://github.com/IndoNLP/nusax), and [NusaWrites](https://github.com/IndoNLP/nusa-writes), which measures the model's natural language understanding, multilingual, and multicultural capabilities.
 The datasets supports a variety of languages of Indonesia.

+The values on the table below denotes the F1 score on the test set.

 ### IndoNLU (Classification)